MicrosoftDocs/fabric-docs/docs/real-time-intelligence/event-streams/stream-events-from-power-automate.md

 #CustomerIntent: As a developer, I want to stream real-time events from my Power Automate and Logic Apps using Fabric event streams.
 ---

-# Stream events from Power Automate and Logic Apps to an eventstream using the Event Hubs endpoint
+# Stream events to Eventstream using Power Automate

-In this tutorial, you learn how to stream real-time events from Power Automate and Logic Apps to Real-Time Intelligence using Event Hubs endpoint provided by a custom endpoint source in the  Microsoft Fabric event streams.
+In this tutorial, you learn how to stream real-time events from Power Automate or Logic Apps to Real-Time Intelligence using custom endpoint source in the Microsoft Fabric event streams.

 In this tutorial, you learn how to: